Cry Macho (film): Plot

-A drunk Leta tells Mike that she wants her son to stay in Mexico and threatens him.
+Mike then reports to Leta that he and Rafo are leaving, whereupon she becomes hostile, threatening him should he proceed further.
 After Mike leaves, Leta orders several of her henchmen to follow him.
-Driving back to Texas alone, Mike discovers that Rafo has snuck into his truck with Macho.
-When Rafo steals his wallet and shares his desire to spend time with his father, Mike agrees to drive him to the border.
+Mike then sets off back to Texas alone, but discovers that Rafo has snuck into his truck with Macho.
+When Rafo steals his wallet and shares his desire to spend time with his father, Mike agrees to take him after all.
 During the drive there, the pair share stories about their lives, including how Leta's henchmen used to abuse Rafo, and discuss the meaning of being "macho."

 At a restaurant, Mike phones Howard and tells him that he has found Rafo.
 Outside of the restaurant, one of Leta's henchmen, Aurelio, tries to forcefully take Rafo and tells the locals that Mike has kidnapped him.
 Rafo yells out that Aurelio is a molester and they beat him up.
 After Mike and Rafo leave, Mike's truck is stolen by thieves.
 Walking to the next town Mike buys new clothes to fit in better and Rafo "borrows" an abandoned car to use.
 At a cantina, they meet the owner, Marta, who helps them evade police officers searching for them.
 They hit the road only to turn around after passing through one of the many police checkpoints along the highway.
 Returning to the town during a rain storm, they seek shelter in a shrine.
 Mike tells Rafo that he lost his wife and children in a car accident.

 Recognizing the car, Marta finds them and brings them breakfast.
 Rafo discovers their car has a leak and Mike tells him they have to stay put for now.
 After coming across a ranch, Mike offers his services in helping break the wild horses, in the process teaching Rafo how to ride a horse and demonstrating his love for animals.
-The pair return to Marta's cafe and begin spending time with her family.
+The pair return to Marta's cafe and spend some time with her family.
 On a phone call with Mike, Howard expresses his concern that Mike has been in Mexico for two weeks, longer than expected.
-When Aurelio and police officers show up asking for Mike and Rafo, the two sneak away, running into Marta and saying a brief goodbye.
+When Aurelio and police officers turn up asking for Mike and Rafo, the two sneak away, running into Marta and saying a brief goodbye.
 They find a new car and start their final drive to the border.